dstolz/epsych_v1.1/README.md

 Currently documentation is weak, but a brief introduction can be found in  Intro_to_ElectroPsych_Toolbox.ppt in the main directory.
 A few RPvds circuit examples can be found in the .examples directory.

-A few labs have contributed to the development of this toolbox.
-The UserFiles directory contains some of the work of these labs.
-While all files in this toolbox are free to view and use for learning, please contact me (daniel.stolzberg@gmail.com) or the individual creators of the work before using these files for active research projects.
+While all files in this toolbox are free to view and use for learning, please contact me (daniel.stolzberg@gmail.com) if you have any questions on how to get started.

 **Requirements**
-* Matlab R2014b or newer (recommended 2018b)
+* Matlab R2014b or newer (recommended 2018b or later)
 * Software available for purchase from TDT http://www.tdt.com
 	* Behavior experiments (no electrophysiology):	*TDT ActiveX Controls*
 	* Electrophysiology experiments:  *TDT OpenEx* and *TDT OpenDeveloper Controls*